Nick has worked on a large and varied range of high profile and high value litigation cases in the BVI.

-He frequently appears in the Commercial Court on insolvency and restructuring matters and advises on the same.
-This insolvency work invariably has a cross-border dimension.
+He frequently appears in the Commercial Court on contentious insolvency and restructuring matters and advises on the same.
+This insolvency work invariably has a cross-border dimension and regularly involves urgent relief, working on some of the earliest provisional liquidations to occur in the BVI in the China Fisheries litigation.

 Nick joined Ogier in the BVI in 2014.
-He was called to the Bar of England and Wales in 2011, beginning with pupillage in the leading commercial set, Keating Chambers, and moving on to undertake general commercial and chancery work at Hardwicke Chambers.
+He was called to the Bar of England and Wales in 2011 and began his legal career training in the pro bono sector in London.
+He took pupillage in a leading commercial set in London and moved into general commercial and chancery work.

-He was a Lord Diplock scholar of the Honourable Society of the Middle Temple, in both 2009 and 2010, while undertaking the Graduate Diploma and the Bar course at City Law School in London.
+He was a Lord Diplock scholar of the Honourable Society of the Middle Temple, in both 2009 and 2010, while undertaking the GDL and the Bar course in London.
 He holds an MA from Cambridge University where he took a first and was a scholar of his college.
-Before entering the law Nick's background was in public relations and advertising.
+Before entering the law Nick's background was in public relations.

 2011 - England and Wales (non practising)